Our full policy covers:

 Our form will ask you to specify details such as the address of your empty house, what the building is made of, and previous insurance history.

-If we are able to offer you unoccupied home insurance cover, you will be provided a quote, our policy documents, and a summary of the cover.
-You will then have the option to proceed with the purchase an insurance policy.
+If we are able to offer you unoccupied home insurance cover, you will be provided with a quote, our policy documents, and a summary of the cover.
+You will then have the option to proceed with the purchase of an insurance policy.

 Landlord Insurance, which is also referred to as Buy to Let Insurance, can include the following: